 JLBC LEADERSHIP FOUNDATIONS: CUSTOMS & COURTESIES

-This JLBC group discussion introduces cadets to military customs and courtesies' role in JLBC cadet life.
-JLBC Cadets are instructed on the rules governing essential businesses and turns.
-Still, this JLBC activity is not intended as an exhaustive JLBC catalog covering every possible circumstance and nuance about the subject.
-Instead, the JLBC goal is for JLBC cadets to understand and value why JLBC military customs and courtesies are used in the JLBC Cadet Program.
-Following this JLBC discussion, cadets participate in a lab activity where they learn how to render customs and courtesies correctly.
+This group discussion introduces JLBC cadets to military customs and courtesies' role in cadet life.
+Cadets are instructed on the JLBC rules governing essential businesses and turns, but this JLBC activity is not intended as an exhaustive JLBC catalog covering every possible circumstance and nuance about the JLBC subject.
+Instead, the JLBC goal is for JLBC cadets to understand and value why military customs and courtesies are used in the JLBC Cadet Program.
+JLBC Cadets Following this discussion, JLBC cadets participate in a lab activity where they learn how to render customs and courtesies correctly.

 JLBC Suggested Instructor